Chapter 1: Intro to Lifespan Growth and Development

 Another context that influences our lives is our social standing, socioeconomic status, or social class.
 Socioeconomic status is a way to identify families and households based on their shared levels of education, income, and occupation.
 While there is undoubtedly individual variation, members of a social class tend to share similar lifestyles, patterns of consumption, parenting styles, stressors, religious preferences, and other aspects of daily life.
 (Consider, for example, some terms that have been used in marketing to refer to different consumer groups: the “truck and trailer” or the “pool and poodle” group referring to working class and upper-middle-class groups.)
 All of us born into a class system or are socially located and may move up or down depending on a combination of both socially and individually created limits and opportunities.
 Below is a model of the class system identified in the United States (Gilbert 2003; Gilbert & Kahl, 1998), a description of these social classes, and a partial listing of the impact that social class can have on individual and family life (Seccombe & Warner, 2004).

-Upper Class: This group makes up about 1 percent of the population in the United States.
-They own substantial wealth and after-tax annual family income of $200,000 to $750,000 (DeNavas-Walt & Cleveland, 2002).
+Upper-Income Households: Upper-income households have incomes that are more than double the median. the median income of upper-income households increased 78%, from about $144,100 to $256,900.
+(Incomes are scaled to a three-person household and expressed in 2023 dollars.)
 The upper class is subdivided into “upper-upper” and “lower-upper” categories based on how money and wealth were acquired.
 The “upper-upper class” (0.5%) has money from investments or inheritance and tend to be stewards of the family fortune.
 This “old money” brings a sense of polish and sophistication now shared by those with “new money.”
 The newly rich (0.5%) have made their fortunes as personalities in sports and media or as entrepreneurs.
 Members of the newly rich tend to flaunt their wealth; a practice looked upon with disdain by old money.

-Middle Class: Another 34 percent of the population is considered middle class.
+Middle-Income Households: Middle-income households are defined as those with an income that is two-thirds to double that of the U.S. median household income, after incomes have been adjusted for household size.
+In 1971, 61% of Americans lived in middle-class households.
+By 2023, the share had fallen to 51%, according to a new Pew Research Center analysis of government data.
 These individuals work in lower-paying, less autonomous white-collar jobs such as teaching and nursing or as lower-level managers.
 Members of the middle class may hold 2 or 4-year degrees, but often from less prestigious, state-supported schools.
-Their income typically ranges between $25,000 and $75,000 annually.
-They own less property and have less discretionary income than members of the upper-middle and upper class and yet they may share the values and standards held by the upper-middle class.
+The median income of middle-class households increased from about $66,400 in 1970 to $106,100 in 2022, or 60%.
+They own less property and have less discretionary income than members of the upper class.
 Acquiring larger homes, newer vehicles, and pursuing travel, paying for health care and dental expenses often means taking on substantial debt.
 This problem is not unique to the United States, however.

 The average amount of credit card debt in American households is $5,551 (Sullivan, 2018).
 Additionally, 144 million Americans who carry an “all-purpose” credit card, while only 55 million pay their entire balance off each month.
 The industry refers to these people as “deadbeats” and prefers the almost 90 million customers who extend their payment over months.
 These “revolvers” create nearly $30 billion in profits for the industry (Frontline, 2004).
 Carrying debt can be extremely stressful and have a negative effect on health and social well-being.
 The consequences of such debt are still being explored.